This refers to Moodle 2.7 from July 2015 onward

-How to create a glossary MEDIUM
+How to create a glossary

-- Click Add an activity
+- Click on the + Add an activity or resource hyperlink in the appropriate section

 - Select Glossary